Canon 6D Mark II vs Nikon D7500

-The Canon EOS 6D Mark II and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in June 2017 and April 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C sensor.
-The Canon has a resolution of 26 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon EOS 6D Mark II and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and April 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (D7500) sensor.
+The Canon has a resolution of 26 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (12 percent) than the Canon 6D Mark II.
 Moreover, the D7500 is markedly lighter (6 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D Mark II) and the Nikon Lens Catalog (D7500).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.